karpanai/karpanai-web/data/blog/2005/10/14/on-the-ability-of-a-prizewinning-book-to-change-minds.md

     - etcetera
 post_format: []
 ---
-> Banville doesn’t always help his own case.
+> Banville doesn't always help his own case.
 A few hours before the ceremony he confided to an American journalist that The Sea was “a bad book”. [\[Link\]](http://books.guardian.co.uk/bookerprize2005/story/0,16347,1590021,00.html)

 > ‘It is nice,” said John Banville on Monday night, “to see a work of art win the Booker prize.”[\[Link\]](http://books.guardian.co.uk/bookerprize2005/story/0,16347,1590052,00.html)